Silmaen/onboard/README.md

 An ESP8266 device plugged to TX/RX of the Caddx Loris Camera acts as a communication relay between Camera, flight controller and ground station.

+## Needed tools

+Build this project you will need [PlatformIO](https://docs.platformio.org/en/latest/).

+We ar using the [ESP8266 Arduino Framework](https://arduino-esp8266.readthedocs.io/en/latest/)

 ## Device connection

 Device support multiple connexion.
 In that case, the massage will be displayed in